 Beyond more reviews and positive ratings, search algorithms consider all of the different places where reviews are found.
 By appearing in several different platforms and social media sites, search algorithms will recognize your business as having a larger digital footprint and that bolsters your SEO performance, giving your community more clout.

 There you have it.
-By collecting the right mixture of reviews and diversifying your review platforms, prospects are more likely to find your communities online (and like what they see).
+By collecting the right mixture of reviews and by diversifying your review platforms, prospects are more likely to find your communities online (and like what they see).
 And that helps you generate more leads.
 By establishing your reputation as a trustworthy and pleasant community to live, you’ll see fewer vacancies and more interest.
 And that’s a formula for success.

-Happy collecting.
-Be sure to check out How to Protect Your Strong Reputation for ways to stay on top of your hard-earned brand image, or see our blog post on reputation management for additional tips that will help you market your business online.
+Check out How to Protect Your Strong Reputation for ways to stay on top of your hard-earned brand image, or see our blog post on reputation management for additional tips that will help you market your business online.